-Ladies and gentlemen…meet THE ROCKER COVERS the supercharged new rockabilly project from Kris ‘Rock-It’, Scott ‘The Hawk’ Milsom (Coffin Nails and Rock-It Dogs) and Ian ‘Boss’ Bostic who are hell-bent on hitting the charts with their bass-slappin’, fret-twanging, snare-shuffling new album Revved Up.
+Ladies and gentlemen…meet THE ROCKER COVERS the supercharged new rockabilly project from Kris ‘Rock-It’, Scott ‘The Hawk’ Milsom (Coffin Nails) and Ian ‘Boss’ Bostic who are hell-bent on hitting the charts with their bass-slappin’, fret-twanging, snare-shuffling new album Revved Up.
 Recorded on a Revox tape machine, using an original Reslo mic in Milsom’s Dog House Studio in the UK and mixed in Transylvania, this LP consists of thirteen big-boppin’ rockabilly versions of contemporary rock standards from the likes of Green Day, Beastie Boys and Kings Of Leon.
 The packed live shows of this year and the 300,000 thousand views of first video American Idiot on Youtube speak for themselves.
 The Rocker Covers are revved up and rollin’!

 Recently discovered under a pile of mouldering jump-blues master tapes in Bristol’s famous